VividCortex/go-database-sql-tutorial/retrieving.md

 drivers can avoid this in specific cases with an addition to `database/sql` in Go 1.1, but not all drivers are smart enough to do that.
 Caveat Emptor.

+Naturally prepared statements and the managment of prepared statements cost resources.
+You should take care to close statements when they are not used again.

 Single-Row Queries
 ==================